Discover one of the most beautiful gardens in France in the morning light. This incredible place was rich in inspiration for the artist Claude Monet.

 Discover Giverny & Rouen on a Day Trip from Paris

-On this small-group day trip from Paris, discover two of the most colorful sites in Normandy.
+On this day trip from Paris, discover two of the most colorful sites in Normandy.
 Your guide meets you at your hotel in Paris.
 Climb aboard a luxury vehicle for a one-hour ride to Giverny.

 The House and Gardens of Claude Monet in Giverny